Respiratory Virus Guidelines

 Prevent respiratory viral illnesses by:

-• Staying up to date with flu, COVID-19 and RSV vaccinations (if eligible) that protect people against serious illness, hospitalization, and death.
+• Staying up to date with flu, COVID-19 and RSV vaccinations that protect people against serious illness, hospitalization, and death.

 • Call your health care provider or local pharmacy to schedule a RSV vaccine appointment.